 This score is used to determine the damage of weapons and the puissance of any shields.
+Power stored in the shields may be spent to lower damage at the rate of one raise per point of power.
 Furthermore, strength is appropriate for determining the efficacy of any application of the power core such as a tractor beam or electromagnetic pulse.